-When the --waitstarted option is used, the MySQL Cluster Manager client waits until the backup has started before returning control to the user, after which the user can check the backup process' status with the show status command and the --backup option.
+When the --waitstarted option is used, the MySQL Cluster Manager client waits until the backup has started before returning control to the user, after which the user can check the backup process's status with the show status command and the --backup option.

-Using --waitcompleted causes the MySQL Cluster Manager client to wait until the backup process is complete before returning control to the user.
-If neither of these options is specified, the client behaves as if --waitcompleted had been used.
+When the --waitcompleted option is used, the MySQL Cluster Manager client waits until the backup process is complete before returning control to the user.
+If neither --waitstarted or --waitcompleted is specified, the client behaves as if --waitcompleted had been used.